Ceardach

 Ceardach is a small uninhabited island in Loch Lomond, in west central Scotland.
 The island lies east of Bucinch and north of Inchcruin.
 The name Ceardach means a smithy.

 History

 Ceardach may have been the site of an Iron Age bloomery or furnace for smelting iron ore.

-Along with neighbour, Bucinch, the island, was donated to the National Trust for Scotland by Col. Charles L. Spencer of Warmanbie, Dumfries, in 1943.
+Along with its neighbour, Bucinch, the island, was donated to the National Trust for Scotland by Col. Charles L. Spencer of Warmanbie, Dumfries, in 1943.

 Flora

 A large variety of trees and other plants grow on the island, from seeds brought by birds, wind and water.
 There is a mature if stunted oak tree, willow, holly, briar, and bramble.